 The ENTIRE school must be recycling ALL of the items listed for the level for which you are applying.
 It cannot be limited to a couple of classes or a couple of grade levels.

-If you already qualify for one of the 3 levels and you ALSO participate in Terracycle or another specialized recycling program, you will be bumped up to the next level!
-Terracycle or a specialized recycling programs alone is not enough to qualify your school for an award.
+If you already qualify for one of the 3 levels and you ALSO participate in Terracycle or another specialized recycling program, you will be bumped up to the next level.
+However, Terracycle or another specialized recycling programs alone is not enough to qualify your school for an award.

 Green School Application

-For photos of this year's Green School Awards at the KFCB 25th Anniversary Celebration, click here.
+For photos of this year's Green School Awards, click here.

 Kelly Mill Elementary

-Student of the Year: Hannah Kesner (Denmark High School)
+Student of the Year: Vivian Chen (Lambert High School)

 Each year, KFCB presents a series of special awards to individuals who have gone above